 The name “Mabon” is not official, nor is it ancient.
 In fact, it has only been in the vernacular for about fifty years or so.
-Back in the 1970’s a writer named Aidan Keller came up with it.
+Back in the 1970’s a writer named Aidan Kelly came up with it.
 Apparently he found it in the Mabinogion Collection as he was searching for a myth that (sort of) corresponded to Persephone’s descent into the Underworld.

-According to Keller, “It offended my aesthetic sensibilities that there seemed to be no Pagan names for the summer solstice or the fall equinox equivalent to Ostara or Beltane—so I decided to supply them… I began wondering if there had been a myth similar to that of Kore in a Celtic culture.
+According to Kelly, “It offended my aesthetic sensibilities that there seemed to be no Pagan names for the summer solstice or the fall equinox equivalent to Ostara or Beltane—so I decided to supply them… I began wondering if there had been a myth similar to that of Kore in a Celtic culture.
 There was nothing very similar in the Gaelic literature, but there was in the Welsh, in the Mabinogion collection, the story of Mabon ap Modron (which translates as “Son of the Mother,” just as Kore simply meant “girl”), whom Gwydion rescues from the underworld, much as Theseus rescued Helen.
 That’s why I picked “Mabon” as a name for the holiday.”

 In Celtic mythology there is also a god called “Maponus”.
 His name has been translated as “divine son”.
 Some ancient writings also address him as “Apollo Maponus” therefore identifying him with Apollo, the Greek god of the sun.
 However, as a sun god, some folklorists argue he should have been associated with the Winter Solstice (return of the sun) rather that the Equinox.
 Which brings us to some other alternatives…